cloud-bulldozer/browbeat/README.rst

 ==========================

-Work is on-going to utilize PerfKitBenchmarker as a workload provider to browbeat.
-Many benchmarks work out of the box with browbeat.
-You must ensure that your network is setup correctly to run those benchmarks and you will need to configure the settings in ansible/install/group_vars/all.yml for browbeat public/private networks.
+Work is on-going to utilize PerfKitBenchmarker as a workload provider to Browbeat.
+Many benchmarks work out of the box with Browbeat.
+You must ensure that your network is setup correctly to run those benchmarks and you will need to configure the settings in ansible/install/group_vars/all.yml for Browbeat public/private networks.
 Currently tested benchmarks include: aerospike, bonnie++, cluster_boot, copy_throughput(cp,dd,scp), fio, iperf, mesh_network, mongodb_ycsb, netperf, object_storage_service, ping, scimark2, and sysbench_oltp.

-To run browbeat's PerfKit Benchmarks, you can start by viewing the tested benchmark's configuration in conf/browbeat-perfkit-complete.yaml.
+To run Browbeat's PerfKit Benchmarks, you can start by viewing the tested benchmark's configuration in conf/browbeat-perfkit-complete.yaml.
-You must add them to your specific browbeat config yaml file or enable/disable the benchmarks you wish to run in the default config file (browbeat-config.yaml).
+You must add them to your specific Browbeat config yaml file or enable/disable the benchmarks you wish to run in the default config file (browbeat-config.yaml).
 There are many flags exposed in the configuration files to tune how those benchmarks run.
 Additional flags